Collection Close-up

 Here we will spotlight a wide variety of items in our historical collection, from the mundane to the extravagant.
 We believe each object shapes our understanding of what it was like to live in the Piedmont of North Carolina during the Victorian Era.

-During the American Victorian period, Christmas cards became the ideal gifts for friends and relatives.
-In his 1914 diary, Gilmer’s Christmas Day entry lamented that although the weather was “cold and disagreeable” he cheerfully remarked that he received a “great many cards from friends.”
+On Christmas Day 1914, Gilmer Körner remarked that the weather was “cold and disagreeable” but that he received a “great many cards from friends.”

 Witches’ Corner